Berg0162/simcline/Wahoo Kickr/README.md

 .
 .
 ```
-+ In addition to the OLED display the Companion App can serve as an enhanced screen for road grade and cycling data.
-+ Until the BLE connection is disconnected, manually or by quitting the App, both devices remain connected.

 # Mechanical Construction of SIMCLINE<br>
 There is an elaborated <b>Instructable</b> available with all the nitty gritty of how to buy or create, construct and install the various parts and components of the SIMCLINE.<br>